tiprankstipranks

 Our business depends on film production and performance.

-Our business depends on both the availability of films for exhibition in our theatres and the success of those films in our markets.
+Our business depends on both the availability of films for exhibition in our theaters and the success of those films in our markets.
 Reduced volume of film releases, poor performance of films, the disruption in the production of films due to events such as a strike by directors, writers, actors or other industry related unions or guilds, a reduction in financing options for the film distributors, a reduction in the production and marketing efforts of the film distributors to make and promote their films, or the consolidation of major film distributors could have an adverse effect on our business by resulting in fewer patrons and reduced revenue.
-For example, the May 2, 2023 strike by the Writers Guild of America, which lasted for almost five months, and the July 14, 2023 strike by members of SAG-AFTRA, the union representing television and movie actors, which lasted almost four months, together resulted in a decrease in film content released in 2023 and will cause a decrease in 2024 film content due to production delays that have forced studios to push films previously slated to be released in 2023 and 2024 to 2025 and 2026.
-Also, while the quantity of new film releases available for theatrical exhibition continued to improve in 2023 and caused the industry to further recover from the effects of the COVID-19 pandemic, the volume of film content has not reverted to historical levels.
+For example, the May 2, 2023 strike by the Writers Guild of America, which lasted for almost five months, and the July 14, 2023 strike by members of SAG-AFTRA, the union representing television and movie actors, which lasted almost four months, together resulted in a decrease in film content released in late 2023 and 2024 due to production delays that forced studios to push films to 2025 and 2026.
+Also, while the quantity of new film releases available for theatrical exhibition has continued to improve and led to further recovery from the effects of the COVID-19 pandemic, the volume of film content has not reverted to historical levels.
 The volume of new films has not, and may not, fully recover to pre-pandemic levels which would materially impact our business.
-In addition, certain studios have reduced the window for video and digital releases or released films directly to alternative distribution channels such as streaming services simultaneous with a theatrical release.
+In addition, certain studios have reduced the window for video and digital releases or released films directly to alternative distribution channels such as streaming services.
 Studios may determine that certain types of film content will not be released for theatrical exhibition in the future and will go straight to streaming platforms, further impacting the quantity of films available.

 Employment / Personnel1 | 3.2%